-IHSS Wages and Bargaining Provisions Brief November 2021
+IHSS Wages and Bargaining Provisions Brief September 2023

 A new County In-Home Supportive Services (IHSS) Maintenance of Effort (MOE) was established in 2019 by SB 80 (Chapter 27, Statutes of 2019).
 The new IHSS MOE created a more sustainable fiscal structure for counties to manage IHSS costs and continue to deliver vital services on behalf of the state.
 SB 80 also contained several significant provisions related to MOE adjustments for locally negotiated wage and benefit increases, as well as impasse procedures for collective bargaining between counties and IHSS provider unions.
-More recently, AB 135 (Chapter 85, Statutes of 2021) enacted several updates to these provisions.
-Specifically, AB 135 maintained the existing state/county sharing ratio for wage and benefit increases, extended the tool to allow state participation above the cap, and reenacted a Realignment withholding related to collective bargaining.
-This resource provides an overview of these tools and procedures, some of which continue from the 2017 IHSS MOE legislation and others that have changed in 2019 and 2021.
+More recently, AB 135 (Chapter 85, Statutes of 2021) and AB 120 (Chapter 43, Statutes of 2023) enacted several updates to these provisions.
+Specifically, AB 135 maintained the existing state/county sharing ratio for wage and benefit increases, extended the tool to allow state participation above the cap, and reenacted a Realignment withholding related to collective bargaining, while AB 120 made further changes to the Realignment withholding.
+This resource provides an overview of these tools and procedures, some of which continue from the 2017 IHSS MOE legislation and others that have changed in 2019, 2021, and 2023.